mathjax/MathJax-docs/api/hub.rst

     options and their default values are given in the :ref:`Core Options <configure-hub>` reference page.

+.. describe:: processSectionDelay: 50

+    The pause (in milliseconds) between input and output phases of MathJax's processing.
+Set this to ``0`` to avoid jitter when updating output frequently (e.g., in a live preview environment).

 .. describe:: processUpdateTime: 250

     The minimum time (in milliseconds) between updates of the "Processing Math" message.
 After this amount of time has passed, and after the next equation has finished being processed, MathJax will stop processing momentarily so that the update message can be displayed, and so that the browser can handle user interaction.